Seagate/cortx-k8s/doc/advanced-deployment-scenarios.md

 CORTX Data Pods will create PVCs based upon the `cortx.io/device-path` label and automatically do the mapping conversion between `cortx.io/device-path` to `.spec.local.path`.
 In other words, the CORTX Data Pods will write to the `cortx.io/device-path` inside the running container and the underlying Kubernetes worker nodes will have that data storead at `.spec.local.path`.

 Keep in mind that you will need to manage your own ReclaimPolicy when manually managing PersistentVolumes in this way.
-This will be most important after you destroy a CORTX Cluster and before you deploy a new CORTX Cluster in its place on the same Kubernetes cluster.
+This will be most important after you remove a CORTX Cluster and before you deploy a new CORTX Cluster in its place on the same Kubernetes cluster.

 **Example solution.yaml excerpt for CVG definitions**:
 ```yaml